 PROC steps are pre-defined procedures in SAS used to analyze and process data in a SAS data set.
 PROC steps are also used for data munging, transforming data from one “raw” data form into another format.

 - List, sort, and provide summaries of data.

 Libraries are collections of files that are accessible by the SAS system.
 A library can be a physical or logical collection of files.
 SAS datasets are stored in SAS Libraries.
 There are 2 types of SAS Libraries.

 - Permanent Libraries

-Temporary libraries in SAS are volatile which means any SAS files or datasets stored in the temporary library will be available only for the current SAS session and will be removed once the SAS session is closed.
+Temporary libraries in SAS are volatile, meaning any SAS files or datasets stored in the temporary library will be available only for the current SAS session and removed once the SAS session is closed.
 By default, SAS creates files in a temporary library known as WORK.

-Permanent SAS library refers to the files which are stored on an external storage medium of your computer.
+A permanent SAS library refers to the files stored on your computer’s external storage medium.
 These files or datasets are not deleted when the SAS session terminates.
 You can work with the files in a permanent SAS library by specifying the libref as the first part of a two-level SAS filename.

 Predefined SAS Libraries

 By default, SAS has several libraries that are listed below.